-Students, who opt to take the MA Thesis Seminar, INTRL-GA 4000, will enroll in the course during their last semester.
+Students will enroll in Master's Thesis Seminar, INTRL-GA 4000 during their last semester.
 The course is designed to provide structure and guidance to students writing a thesis.
 The thesis will be an academic work of ~15,000 words dealing with an important and timely topic in international relations.

 To further their professional development all MAIR students are required to complete an internship.
 The internship places students in a professional work environment in either the public or private sector.
 The internship must total at least 140 hours over 14 weeks.
 Students can opt out of the Internship requirement if they are pursuing a scholarly track with the intention of completing a Ph.D. after earning the MA.
 In this case, students complete the ‘Readings and Research’ course, INTRL-GA 3991, in lieu of 2 points of International Relations Electives in their second to last term, and then the Master’s Thesis Seminar, INTRL-GA 4000, in their final term.
 The R&R course work should be designed with their M.A. thesis supervisor to provide for a more advanced and rigorous M.A. thesis.

 Students must demonstrate proficiency in one language other than English.
 Students demonstrate proficiency in a foreign language by completing one of the following: